 At Caring Network we work with families to reduce infant mortality risk factors, ensure healthy pregnancies, encourage healthy child development, and build strong parenting skills.
-Our goal is to help women choose life for their baby, delivery a healthy baby, and assist parents in providing a good life for both themselves and their child.
+Our goal is to help women choose life for their baby, deliver a healthy baby, and assist parents in providing a good life for both themselves and their child.

 To learn more about the services offered at Caring Network, please watch this video: